Qwertyblob/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
+Follow the instructions on the page to install the correct Java version.

 1. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-F14a-4/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for Rollcall.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar rollcall.jar` command to run the application.<br>
+1. Open a command terminal, navigate into the folder you put the jar file in with: <br> `cd path_to_home_folder` <br> Replace `path_to_home_folder` with the actual directory path to the folder on your computer.
+1. Run the application with the terminal command: <br>`java -jar rollcall.jar`
+1. You should see a few lines and warnings appear on the terminal.
+You can ignore them.
-   A GUI similar to the below should appear in a few seconds.
+1. A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
    ![Ui2](images/Ui2.png)